samwrigley/continuous-integration/README.md

 /server.sh
 ```

-Once the script has finished running, your Continuous Integration server is up and running at the IP address listed in the output 🚀:
+Once the script has finished running, your Continuous Integration server is now up and running at the IP address listed in the output 🚀:

 ```sh
 ip = xxx.xxx.xxx.xxx